 From Random Ideas to Orderly Taxonomy

-As part of the process, a group of individuals review a bunch of ideas generated from brainstorming.
-After which, they place these ideas into related and meaningful categories called affinity sets.
+As part of the process, a group of individuals reviews a bunch of ideas generated from brainstorming.
+After this, they place these ideas into related and meaningful categories called affinity sets.
 These categories tie different concepts together with one underlying theme.
 This way the newly formed groups of ideas can be analyzed and prioritized before being implemented.

 How do I use an Affinity Diagram?

-The Affinity Diagram is an alternative to brainstorming that is particularly useful when: the problem is too large or too complex to be handled by a simple and non-hierarchical group of brainstorming session.
-The Affinity Analysis session are typically conducted by the following steps:
+The Affinity Diagram is an alternative to brainstorming that is particularly useful when: the problem is too large or too complex to be handled by a simple and non-hierarchical group of the brainstorming session.
+The Affinity Analysis session is typically conducted by the following steps:

 - Generate ideas.
 Collect and record the ideas, suggestions, and opinions of each team member on sticky notes.
 Team members should only write one idea/suggestion/opinion per sticky note and should be encouraged to create at least five sticky notes.

-- Display the ideas.
-Post everyone’s sticky notes on a wall.
+- Display ideas.
+Post everybody’s sticky notes on a wall.

 - Sort the ideas into related groups.
 Ask all team members to come to the wall and quietly look for ideas/suggestions/opinions that seem to be related